 The ubiquitous Gin & Tonic.
 It’s all about balance, flavor and simplicity.
 We love the original, but we love a creative riff just as much.
 With so many different kinds of gins on the market today (not to mention glassware, garnishes and fresh ingredients), it’s inspiring to see how this classic highball recipe has become the foundation for so many creative variations.
+As always, Top Note Tonic reminds you to please drink responsibly.

 Add depth of flavor by infusing gin with your favorite herbs, spices and more.
 At Wisconsin’s Maxwell Mansion, you’ll find a plethora of unique infusions like Evan Knutson’s Gin & Tonic, which features a house-infused sage gin.